 There’s also a Sons of Thunder in FiDi, and you can get soft serve here as well.
 They only have vanilla, but if that’s your biggest problem at the moment, you need more problems.

 You’ve probably seen pictures of Taiyaki’s fish-shaped waffle cones, which are filled with custard or red bean as well as ice cream.
-Soft serve comes in chocolate, vanilla, matcha, and black sesame flavors (or swirls), and you can also just get some ice cream by itself in a cup.
+The soft serve here comes in chocolate, vanilla, matcha, mango, strawberry, and black sesame flavors (or swirls), and you can also just get some ice cream by itself in a cup.